Yonyar/DTech-HW/ESP32/README.md

 ```

 ### WifiManager
-We can thing big...
+We can think big...
-> What happends if we carry our devices to other side, or we change our WiFi company or credentials at home?
+> 🔍 What happens if we carry our devices to other place, or we change our WiFi company or credentials at home?

 Ups...
 We'd not have access to OTA.
 But we refuse to get our hardware again.
-> Remember, PCB board probaly was into a bulb!
+> 💡 Remember, PCB board probably was in a bulb!

 To solve that we can appeal to [WifiManager Library](https://github.com/tzapu/WiFiManager).

 Now first time our ESP32 boot, it will create its own network.
-We can connect to that network and add credentials if we didn't add before or we need to change it.
+We can connect to that network and add credentials if we didn't add them before, or we need to change it.

 Thanks to our colleagues doing the hard work, we can still do more.
-Let's add one more fields as MQTT IP (It will be needed later) and customize the appearance!
+Let's add one more field as MQTT IP (It will be needed later) and customize the appearance!
 Move deeper, inside .pio's installed libraries

 #### Change network name
 I decided to name my devices as: "DTech_" + **MAC**

-So, we can edit this part on **WiFiManager.cpp**:
+So, we can edit this part in **WiFiManager.cpp**:
 ```cpp
 boolean WiFiManager::startConfigPortal() {
   uint64_t EfuseMac = ESP_getChipId();